mvaldezc/vision_tools/README.md

 cntrl+shift+T
 rosrun vision_tools particlefilter
 ```
-Then a screen with your webcam image and the particle filter must appear.
+Then rosmaster will arise and a screen with your webcam image and the particle filter must appear.If these happens, congratulations, you are now ready to prove each of the algorithms included in this package.
 The way to run each of the ROS nodes is described below:

 ###### Kalman Filter + HAAR/LBP Cascade